 Generate a HMAC-SHA256 signature from

-BASE64_PAYLOADusing your sso_secret as the key, then create a hex string from this.
+BASE64_PAYLOADusing your sso provider secret as the key, then create a lower case hex string from this.
 Let’s call this signature as

 Send auth request to Discourse